Jump to:

 8. Al Pastor

 The classic marinade for tacos al pastor is made with fresh pineapple chunks and tenderizes the meat in addition to flavoring it.
 An excellent pork chop marinade, but do not go overboard with the time you let the meat spend in it. (see How Long to Marinade Pork For above).
-Al pastor is perfect for country style ribs and pork shoulder and must be made in the blender.
+Al pastor is also a perfect pork butt marinade.
+Or try it on country style ribs and pork shoulder roast.
+It must be made in a blender.
 Go to the Recipe Card.

 9. Garlic, Cumin & Fresh Herbs